 Based on our net impact quantification model, we are building a tool for investors.
 We are currently piloting it with Nordic institutional investors (e.g. pension funds).
 Concretely, this means that we are quantifying the holistic impact of some of their funds to build a big picture of what their money actually does – and how this aligns (or doesn't) with their strategy and customer demands.

-If you are a large-scale investor and interested in using our model to quantify the net impact of your portfolios, reach out to email@example.com.
+If you are an investor and interested in using our model to quantify the net impact of your portfolios, reach out to firstname.lastname@example.org.

 Currently “ethical consuming” is practically impossible without compromising to sub-optimize heavily.